-Keeping enough nesting boxes is definitely better than letting hens lay eggs peacefully.
+Keeping enough nesting boxes is better than letting hens lay eggs peacefully.
 However, too many birdhouses will cover a lot of space inside the flock house.

 If your chicken coop is small, it could be a problem.
 Birds will have minimal space to wander around until they have enough running space outside.

 It will still be a problem during the extremely colder months.
 Chickens will have to stay in the nesting boxes as there is a lack of space.